catseye/Tamsin/README.markdown

 Tamsin
 ======

-Tamsin is a language somewhere between a programming language and a meta-language (a language for defining languages.)
-It also has some characteristics reminiscent of unix shell programming and Erlang.
-(And Squishy2K.
-And Chomsky Level 0 grammars.
-And dioids.
-And...)
+Tamsin is a strange little language that can't decide if it's a language-definition language like CoCo/R or a functional language like Erlang or a practical extraction and reporting language like... that one practical extraction and reporting language whose name escapes me at the moment.

 Basically, every time I see someone use a compiler-compiler like `yacc` or a parser combinator library, part of me thinks, "Well why didn't you just write a recursive-descent parser?
 Recursive-descent parsers are easy to write and they make for extremely pretty code!"
 And what does a recursive-descent parser do?
 It consumes input.
 But don't *all* algorithms consume input?
 So why not have a language which makes it easy to write recursive-descent parsers, and force all programs to be written as recursive-descent parsers?
 Then all code will be pretty!
 (Yeah, sure, OK.)

-Where I'm going with this, I don't exactly know yet.
-It is a work in progress and will definitely change.
+Where I'm going with this, I don't quite know yet.
+It is a **work in progress** and will definitely change as time goes on.

 Teaser Examples
 ---------------